Archival Storage, SSD & Memory

 Another new storage type RAM_DISK is added for supporting writing single replica files in memory.

-Storage Policies: Hot, Warm, Cold, All_SSD, One_SSD, Lazy_Persist and Provided
+Storage Policies: Hot, Warm, Cold, All_SSD, One_SSD, Lazy_Persist, Provided and All_NVDIMM

 A new concept of storage policies is introduced in order to allow files to be stored in different storage types according to the storage policy.